Configuration files¶

 All the configuration files are store in /etc/ajenti :

-• smtp.yml: credentials to an email server relay, if you want to use some mail notifications or reset password functionality,
+smtp.yml: credentials for an email server relay, used for reset password functionality,

 All configuration files use the yaml format